yagoleonel/sse-demo/README.md

 # Test SSE Project

-This project demonstrates (very simply) one implementation of Server-Sent Events (SSE) with a Node.js backend using Express, Sequelize for database interaction, and MySQL as the database.
+This project demonstrates the implementation of Server-Sent Events (SSE) with a Node.js backend using Express, Sequelize for database interaction, and MySQL as the database.
 SSE allows the server to push real-time updates to the client over a single, long-lived HTTP connection.

 ## Table of Contents